TLILIFIRAS/Pokemon-Catch/README.md

     4. Otherwise, calculate the modified catch rate by dividing 25 by N and adding the result to the Pokémon's base catch rate.
 Use the modified catch rate as the  probability of the Pokémon to be caught.

-Write your own unit tests in the provided TestCase for all the possible cases when trying to catch a Pokémon named "Pikachu" that has a catch rate of 35%.

-You are only allowed to use `random` and no other library.
-In tests, you're allowed to use `mock` if needed.

-## Instructions

-1. Fork this repository
-2. Get a local copy of your fork
-3. Create a new branch
-4. Install the requirements with `pip install -r requirements.txt`
-5. Run your tests with `coverage run -m unittest discover`
-6. Check the coverage report with `coverage report -m`
-7. Commit your work when the coverage report is 100%
-8. Push your work to your fork
-9. Send a pull request from your fork's branch to this repo